somar0/Crossbar-Design/README.md

 ## Quick Instruction

-## To use in VIVADO Tool
+## To use in VIVADO

-      add the VHDL files to the VIVADO as source files exept for controller_tb.vhdl this file should be added as a simulation file
+      Add the controller_tb.vhdl file as a simulation file Add the constraint.xdc file as a constraint file Add all the VHDL files to the VIVADO as source files

 ### cloning repository

       $ gh repo clone somar0/Crossbar-Design